troy-dt/SCR.Openwisp/README.md

 ### Backend

-The backend is built with Node.js, Express, and MongoDB:
+The backend is built with Node.js, Express, and PostgreSQL using Sequelize ORM:

 ```
 cd backend